This is our review of the best dog car seat in 2022

-1) Lookout Dog Car Seat
+1) Lookout seats

-2) Dog Car Booster Seats
+2) Booster seats

-A dog booster seat is basically the same as a lookout – it is used for either 1 or 2 smaller dogs, so they can see out of the window when in the car.
+A raised pet dog booster seat is basically the same as a lookout dog car seat – it is used for either 1 or 2 smaller dogs, so they can see what’s happening outside the car.

 Did you know

-“A 10lb dog can generate 500lbs of projectile force” Source Melanie Montiero author of The Safe Dog Handbook
+“A 10lb dog can generate 500lbs of projectile force” Source Melanie Montiero, author of The Safe Dog Handbook.

-In the event of sudden braking or an accident, the force should pull across the back and chest rather than the neck; it should also be short enough to prevent your pup from crashing into the dashboard or the seat in front.
+In the event of sudden braking or an accident, the force should pull across the back and chest rather than the neck; it should also be short enough to prevent your dog from crashing into the dashboard or the seat in front.